rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3.md

 }
 ```

-This line connected to RSK Local node:
+This line connects to the RSK Local node:

 ```javascript
 var web3 = new Web3(new Web3.providers.HttpProvider('http://127.0.0.1:4444/'));